I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepool.md

 <p><b>ExAllocatePool</b> returns <b>NULL</b> if there is insufficient memory in the free pool to satisfy the request.
 Otherwise the routine returns a pointer to the allocated memory.</p>

 ## -remarks
 <p>This routine is used for the general pool allocation of memory.</p>

 <p>If <i>NumberOfBytes</i> is PAGE_SIZE or greater, a page-aligned buffer is allocated.
 Memory allocations of PAGE_SIZE or less do not cross page boundaries.
 Memory allocations of less than PAGE_SIZE are not necessarily page-aligned but are aligned to 8-byte boundaries in 32-bit systems and to 16-byte boundaries in 64-bit systems.</p>

-<p>A successful allocation requesting <i>NumberOfBytes</i> &lt; PAGE_SIZE of nonpaged pool gives the caller exactly the number of requested bytes of memory.
-If an allocation request for <i>NumberOfBytes</i> &gt; PAGE_SIZE succeeds and <i>NumberOfBytes</i> is not an exact multiple of PAGE_SIZE, the last page in the allocation contains bytes that are not part of the caller's allocation.
-If possible, the pool allocator uses these bytes.
-To avoid corrupting data that belongs to other kernel-mode components, drivers must access only storage addresses that they have explicitly allocated.</p>

-<p>If <b>ExAllocatePool</b> returns <b>NULL</b>, the caller should return the NTSTATUS value STATUS_INSUFFICIENT_RESOURCES or should delay processing to another point in time.</p>

-<p>Callers of <b>ExAllocatePool</b> must be executing at IRQL &lt;= DISPATCH_LEVEL.
-A caller executing at DISPATCH_LEVEL must specify a <b>NonPaged</b><i>Xxx</i> value for <i>PoolType</i>.
-A caller executing at IRQL &lt;= APC_LEVEL can specify any <b>POOL_TYPE</b> value, but the IRQL and environment must also be considered for determining the page type.</p>

-<p>The system automatically sets certain standard event objects when the amount of pool (paged or nonpaged) is high or low.
-Drivers can wait for these events to tune their pool usage.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563847">Standard Event Objects</a>.</p>

-<p>This routine is used for the general pool allocation of memory.</p>

-<p>If <i>NumberOfBytes</i> is PAGE_SIZE or greater, a page-aligned buffer is allocated.
-Memory allocations of PAGE_SIZE or less do not cross page boundaries.
-Memory allocations of less than PAGE_SIZE are not necessarily page-aligned but are aligned to 8-byte boundaries in 32-bit systems and to 16-byte boundaries in 64-bit systems.</p>